PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Using Bulk Jobs.md

 ```

-When you've submitted the job you will get a response with the unique jobId number similar to this:
+When you've submitted the job you'll get a response with the unique jobId number similar to this:

 ```
 {
  "@class": ".ScheduleBulkJobAdminResponse",
  "estimatedCount": 11,